Particle representations for stochastic partial differential equations with boundary conditions: Weak equations with boundary terms

-In this section, we apply the results of Section \ref{sectbndrymeas}\ to enlarge the class of test functions in the definition of the equation (\ref{aceq}) to all $\varphi$ in $C^2_0(D)$, the class of $C^2$-functions that vanish on $\partial D$.
-More precisly, we consider test funtions of the form $\varphi (x,s)$ which are twice continuously differentiable in $x$, continuously differentiable in $s$, and vanish on $\partial D\times [0,\infty )$.
-To simplify notation, extend $g$ to all of $D$ by setting $g(x)=h(x)$ for $x\in D^o$.
+In this subsection, we apply the results of Section \ref{sectbndrymeas}\ to enlarge the class of test functions in the definition of the equation (\ref{aceq}) to all $\varphi$ in $C^2_0(D)$, the class of $C^2$-functions that vanish on $\partial D$.
+More precisely, we consider test functions of the form $\varphi (x,s)$ which are twice continuously differentiable in $x$, continuously differentiable in $s$, and vanish on $\partial D\times [0,\infty )$.
+To simplify notation, extend $g$ to all of $D$ by setting $g(x)=h(x)$ for $x\in D$.
 We assume that $g$ is continuous on the boundary, but none of the calculations below require this extension to be continuous.
-The equation becomes

-where $\pi$ is the stationary distribution for the particle location process and $\beta$ is the measure defined in Section \ref{sectbndrymeas}.